 A friend recently wished me ‘A happy end of the year.’

-Since I don’t normally get wishes for, say, the end of April or September, what could be happening at the end of December???
+Since I don’t normally get wishes for, say, the end of April or September, what could possibly be happening at the end of December that warranted good wishes???

 I believe that great philosopher Noddy Holder would say, ‘It’s Christmaaaas!!!’